 • Combine:

-• Niche hashtags (lower reach, higher intent)
+• Niche hashtags for higher conversion intent

 3. Use Line Breaks to Clean Up Your Caption